On the diversity of strongly-interacting Type IIn supernovae: Data reduction

 \subsection{Spectroscopy}

 The spectroscopic observations were in general reduced using standard prescriptions with the package \texttt{foscgui}\footnote{foscgui is a python/pyraf-based graphic user interface aimed at extracting SN spectroscopy and photometry obtained with FOSC-like instruments.
 It was developed by E. Cappellaro.
 A package description can be found at \url{http://sngroup.oapd.inaf.it/foscgui.html}}.
 The spectra were corrected for bias, flat-field, and cosmics rejection, calibrated in wavelength in the 2D frame, and extracted to obtain the 1D spectrum.
 This was then calibrated in flux and corrected for second-order contamination (if required) and telluric absorptions, the latter with the aid of the spectrum of a hot spectrophotometric standard star.
 For the spectra taken using X-shooter, the publicly available data reduction pipeline \texttt{EsoReflex}\footnote{\url{https://www.eso.org/sci/software/esoreflex/}} was used, following the same steps described above.
-The logs of spectroscopic observations are reported in Tabs.~\ref{tab:spec_acya}-\ref{tab:spec_wed}, together with the classification spectra retrieved from the Transient Name Server (TNS)\footnote{\url{https://www.wis-tns.org}}, when available.The spectral evolution of the targets through the most significant spectra is shown in Figs.~\ref{fig:spec_evol_acya},~\ref{fig:spec_evol_adxl},~\ref{fig:spec_evol_qml}, and \ref{fig:spec_evol_wed}.
+The logs of spectroscopic observations are available online only (see the Data availability section).
+The spectral evolution of the targets through the most significant spectra is shown in Figs.~\ref{fig:spec_evol_acya},~\ref{fig:spec_evol_adxl},~\ref{fig:spec_evol_qml}, and \ref{fig:spec_evol_wed}.